Donald Trump Abruptly Ends Press Event After Asked Why He’s Taking Credit For Barack Obama’s Veteran Program

 — Brian Tyler Cohen (@briantylercohen) August 8, 2020

-After the signing, as Trump was taking questions from reporters, he was asked by Paula Reid of CBS News why he continues to take credit for the Obama administration program.
+After the signing, as Trump was taking questions from reporters, he was asked by Paula Reid of CBS News why he continues to claim responsibility for the Obama administration program.
 Instead of answering, he thanked reporters and walked away from the podium, ending the event.

 CBS's @PaulaReidCBS presses Trump for lying about passing Veterans Choice when he did not pass Veterans Choice.
 Trump leaves his news conference without answering.